 The supervision option offers you the extraordinary opportunity to work on an independent research project of your own choosing, under the guidance of a Cambridge supervisor who is an expert in the field.
 For most students choosing this option the supervision is a particularly rewarding part of the PKP experience.

 During your time in Cambridge you will receive a lot of support while doing the supervision option.
-In advance of your first meeting you will be sent information on the practicalities of doing a supervision project, including a list of topics to be covered in your first session, such as to agree on a provisional title and a plan of work, to decide the method of assessment, and to set dates for the remaining sessions.
-There will also be an information session in the first week where all students doing this option will be able to find out more about it and have the opportunity to ask questions.
-The supervisions coordinator will also keep in regular contact with you throughout the summer to check on progress, and there will be daily academic advising hours for you to go and get any questions answered.
+In advance of your first meeting you will be sent information on the practicalities of completing a supervision project, including a list of topics to be covered in your first session, such as to agree on a provisional title and a plan of work, to decide the method of assessment, and to set dates for the remaining sessions.
+The Programme Director will also keep in regular contact with you throughout the summer to check on progress, and there will be daily academic advising hours for you to go and get any questions answered.

 The supervision is aimed at: Students who are academically driven and self-motivated.
 The supervision is the perfect opportunity to show how far you have progressed in your studies in a particular field and to produce work that is a testament to the research you are able to do at Cambridge.